opendatacube/datacube-explorer/README.md

 ### Run

-Then run the app using a typical python wsgi server, for example:
+Run using any typical python wsgi server, for example:

     pip install gunicorn
-    gunicorn -b '127.0.0.1:8080' -w 5 --timeout 300 cubedash:app
+    gunicorn -b '127.0.0.1:8080' -w 4 cubedash:app

 Convenience scripts are available for running in development with hot-reload (`./run-dev.sh`) or gunicorn (`./run.sh`).
+Install the optional deployment dependencies for the latter: `pip install -e .[deployment]`

 Products will begin appearing one-by-one as the summaries are generated in the background.
 If impatient, you can manually navigate to a product using `/<product_name`.
 (Eg `/ls5_nbar_albers`)